- Start dateSeptember 2018

 - Interview // Journalist Abdulwahab Tahhan on The Refugee Journalism Project and going Beyond Borders

 MA Arts and Lifestyle Journalism covers journalism about fine art, contemporary art and mass and popular culture including painting, music, photography, literature, cinema, travel, celebrity culture.
 The course encourages a rigorous journalistic approach, with a focus on ethical, international and professional standards.

-Situated in the heart of city, London College of Communication is the ideal place to study this dynamic branch of journalism.
-Guided by tutors with professional, multiplatform experience gained at national newspapers and websites, the BBC, Sky TV and elsewhere, you will develop key practical journalistic skills and learn how to apply them to your particular area of interest in arts, culture and lifestyle.
+Situated in the heart of the city, London College of Communication is the ideal place to study this dynamic branch of journalism.
+Guided by tutors with professional and multi-platform experience (gained at national newspapers, websites, the BBC and Sky TV), you'll develop key practical journalistic skills and learn how to apply them to your particular area of interest.